mpoffald/sharpy/docs/examples.rst

 Paypal Customers
 ================

 Paypal customers require only a little bit more information.
-You ask GetCheddar to create the account, then redirect the user to the Paypal site to log in and authorize the subscription.
+You ask Cheddar to create the account, then redirect the user to the Paypal site to log in and authorize the subscription.

 .. literalinclude:: examples/customer_creation/paypal.py